-MMJ Doctors have also speculated that the type of marijuana, molded marijuana, and the consistency of its use could cause cannabinoid hyperemesis.
+MMJ Doctor have also speculated that the type of marijuana, molded marijuana, and the consistency of its use could cause cannabinoid hyperemesis.
 Additionally, buying cannabis from a licensed marijuana dispensary ensures that the quality of the marijuana, which is something you cannot get on the black market.
-As a MMJ Doctor patient, you have the option of consulting with an MMJ Doctor online to ask about CHS.
+As an MMJ Doctor-patient, you have the option of consulting with an MMJ Doctor online to ask about CHS.

 Cannabinoid Hyperemesis Treatment